aptos-foundation/AIPs/aips/aip-90.md

 ## Summary

-We are proosing adding Apple as a supported OIDC provider for Aptos Keyless accounts.
+We are proposing adding Apple as a supported OIDC provider for Aptos Keyless accounts.
 This would allow users to "Sign in with Apple" inside dapps and/or wallets.
-A net effect of this change would be that Aptos validators are going to periodically refresh their views of Apple's JWKs[^jwks] via JWK consensus[^aip-67].
+This change requires Aptos validators to periodically refresh their views of Apple's JWKs[^jwks] via JWK consensus[^aip-67].
-It is worth emphasizing that Apple's OIDC implementation is privacy-preserving and, as a result, prevents the mechanism for recovering Apple-based keyless accounts associated with disappeared dapps and/or wallets[^aip-61-recovery] (see ["Impact"](#impact)).
+It is worth emphasizing Apple's OIDC implementation is privacy-preserving, and, as a result, prevents the mechanism for recovering Apple-based keyless accounts associated with disappeared dapps and/or wallets[^aip-61-recovery] (see ["Impact"](#impact)).

 ## Impact and risks